-- State Retirement Savings Plans Rules
+- Two Rules on Retirement Savings Plans

-Remarkably, these resolutions are the only legislation of consequence that President Trump has signed.
+Remarkably, these resolutions remain the only legislation of consequence that President Trump has signed.
 This represents a fundamental betrayal of candidate Trump’s promises to drain the swamp, rein in Wall Street and defend the middle class.
 In many cases, Trump’s own base of supporters are among those with the most to lose.

-Take the recently repealed stream protection rule as an example.
+Take the repealed stream protection rule as an example.
 When mining companies dump pollutants into nearby streams, it isn’t coastal Democrats whose crops won’t grow, whose drinking water will be poisoned and whose children will end up in the hospital.
 It’s the rural working-class voters who backed Trump and live close to these drill sites whose families will suffer the most.

 Or consider the land use planning rule.
 It’s Trump’s rural supporters living near federal lands whose voices will be excluded from the planning process, not the voices of Hillary supporting urban dwellers.
-Throughout the 2016 campaign, Trump promised to look out for regular workers, but Republicans have endangered their lives and their workplaces by targeting the fair pay and safe workplaces executive order and the worker health and safety recordkeeping rule.
+Throughout the 2016 campaign, Trump promised to look out for regular workers, but Republicans have endangered their lives and their workplaces by repealing the fair pay and safe workplaces executive order and the worker health and safety recordkeeping rule.